Expert Medical Care

 Degenerative Disc Disease

-Age-related wear and tear of the spinal discs.
-Very common from middle age onwards, and manageable with the right approach.
+Age-related wear of spinal discs, common from middle age onwards.

 • Chronic pain